CS257-S25/team-project-a/README.md

 I also added a singleton data source meta class in order to prevent the code smell of unnesisary creation of data source objects.
 To do this I added a singleton meta class in singleton_meta.py.

+Fixed docsrings to all be truthful about method functions specificly in app 110 and 123

 Fixing of typos in various files.

 ## TD5 Option B: